cucumber/todo-react-typescript-subsecond/README.md

 * Use tags to run fewer scenarios as we go deeper
   * The only addition confidence with WebDriver / CBT is browser portability
   * Therefore we can run fewer - the lower level assemblies give us sufficient confidence about UI logic, HTTP and biz logic
 * We didn't deep dive into how Cucumber-Electron works.
 Watch out for a new Webinar
+  * Microdata

 ### TODO